 The holiday flourished in the United States.
 Flowers, especially white carnations, became a very popular part of the

 celebration.
 One business journal, Florists Review, went so far as to print, “This was a holiday that could be exploited.”
 This did not sit well with Anna Jarvis who felt it was a misuse of the day of honor and remembrance she worked so hard to bring about.

 In 1938, an article was run in Time Magazine detailing Jarvis’s fight to copyright Mother’s Day.
-Still by then it was far to late.
-The commercialization of the day, and how the public would chose to acknowledge it was set.
-Also The range of gifts for Mother’s Day was greatly expanded well beyond flowers, to jewelry, chocolates and special dinners. (note here: You still better remember the flowers)
+Still, by then it was far too late.
+The commercialization of the day, and how the public would choose to acknowledge it was set.
+Also, The range of gifts for Mother’s Day was greatly expanded well beyond flowers, to jewelry, chocolates, and special dinners. (note here: You still better remember the flowers)

 Anna Jarvis would die in 1948, blind, poor and forever childless herself.
 She would never know that it was, a grateful Florist’s Exchange that had anonymously paid for her care.

 Mother’s Day: Inspiration for Father’s Day

 According to History.com“The campaign to celebrate the nation’s fathers did not meet with the same enthusiasm–perhaps because, as one florist explained, “fathers haven’t the same sentimental appeal that mothers have.”
 On July 5, 1908, a West Virginia church sponsored the nation’s first event explicitly in honor of fathers, a Sunday sermon in memory of the 362 men who had died in the previous December’s explosions at the Fairmont Coal Company mines in Monongah, but it was a one-time commemoration and not an annual holiday”.